-This project aims to prevent water pollution, provide habitats for wildlife and help to alleviate flooding by carrying out a series of capital works both to benefit the land owner and the riparian habitat (the interface between land and a river or stream).
+This project aims to prevent water pollution in the forms of sedimentation and agri-chemicals, provide habitats for wildlife and help to alleviate flooding.
+We are putting in infrastructure which will benefit both landowners and the riparian habitat (the interface between land and a river or stream).

 What are we doing

 With the new funding, we are continuing to work with landowners to improve riparian habitats, both on the Wiske and on the tributaries that feed into the Wiske.

 Volunteers are playing a big part in the project and after training have surveyed almost the whole of the watercourse looking for field drains, choked areas of water, sediment run off and generally commenting on the general habitat within and around the river.
 From these surveys we can glean information to plan our future works.